yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 - Determining Car Type & Color: INT8 only

+In the first documentation page of each model, the ttitle at the top of the page is the model name to use for downloading.
+Below example image of Human Pose Estimation shows the name, human-pose-estimation-0001.

+{% include helpers/image.html name="Screen Shot 2019-12-27 at 21.25.19.png" %}

 Using [downloader.py](http://docs.openvinotoolkit.org/latest/_tools_downloader_README.html) and options specifing precision levels, download the models.

 First, go to the openvino downloader directory: